klimovaxenia/english/lessons-david.md

 How do you do?
 How are you?
 Where do you play basketball?
-Who is your favorite dog?
+Who is your best friend?
 Which one do you like?

 ## Lesson 4 Negative